Ecuador presidential candidate Fernando Villavicencio assassinated at campaign event – KION546

 Though Ecuador has no history of producing cocaine, nor its main ingredient coca, it is sandwiched between the two largest narcotics production hotspots in the world: Peru and Colombia.

 Ecuador has become an integral part in the lucrative cocaine trafficking routes from South America to North America and Europe, according to security experts.
-And violence has been most pronounced on the country’s Pacific coast as criminal groups battle to control and distribute narcotics, primarily cocaine.
+And violence has been most pronounced on the country’s Pacific coast as criminal groups battle to control and distribute illicit drugs.

 The country has also lost control of its prisons, which are often ruled by criminal gangs.
 Security forces have struggled to confront the gangs inside overcrowded prisons, where inmates often take control of branches of the penitentiaries and run criminal networks from behind bars, according to Ecuadorian authorities.